 Basic Payment Scheme and Environmental Scheme

 The farm is registered for the Basic Payment Scheme.
 The entitlements are included in the sale.
 The vendor will use their reasonable endeavors to transfer the BPS entitlements to the purchaser on completion and the purchaser will be deemed to have full knowledge of the existing scheme and be expected to take on the scheme and comply with the current conditions.
-The vendor will retain the money received from the 2017 claim.
-Entry Level Stewardship expired Feb 2016 and the owners have not joined the new Countryside Stewardship Scheme but there is potential to join this scheme at the Higher Level.
+The vendor will retain the money received from the 2018 claim.
+Entry Level Stewardship expired Feb 2016.
+There is potential to join the new Countryside Stewardship Scheme at the Higher Level.

 Easement, Rights of Way & Wayleaves

 No public rights of way.
 Ainsty Internal Drainage have access to the farm in order to manage the dyke.

 Rights remain with the property.

 See site plan.
 A parish boundary runs along the western boundary of the farm.